 This Oneplus Nord 2 boasts a unique design and build and provides a great user experience.
 The charging case is compact and lightweight, so you can easily carry it in your skinny jeans during your day-to-day activities.
 And if you throw it in your backpack, no worries; the case’s build quality is top-notch.
 It can handle all the pressure without breaking a sweat, making it one of the most durable TWS in this price range, which is quite rare, I must say!

 Oh, and guess what?
 There’s a power button on the backside of the charging case.
 But you know what’s cool?
 Oneplus has hidden it so well that it becomes a part of the unique design.
 Kudos to the Oneplus design team for their creative touch!

-Hey, I totally forgot to mention that the OnePlus Nord Buds 2 headset comes in two color options – white and grey.
-So, you can choose whichever color tickles your fancy!
+Hey, I totally forgot to mention that the OnePlus Nord Buds 2 headset comes in two colour options – white and grey.
+So, you can choose whichever colour tickles your fancy!
 The earbuds also come with an IP55 water-resistant rating, so you can bring these buds to outdoor activities without any second thought.